pykale/transparentML/_sources/01-intro/ml-models.md

   - A non-linear model for classification and regression.
   - Predicting whether a customer will default on a credit card payment.
 * - **K-means**
-  - A clustering algorithm.
+  - A clustering model.
   - Finding groups of similar customers.
 * - **Principal component analysis**
-  - A dimensionality reduction algorithm.
+  - A dimensionality reduction model.
   - Finding the most important features of a dataset.
 ```

 No single model will perform well in all possible scenarios.
 Therefore, it is important to understand the assumptions and trade-offs of each model so that you can choose the right model for a given problem.

+### Exercises

+To be completed in the next cycle